franzliedke/studio/README.md

 Globally (recommended): `composer global require franzl/studio` (use as `studio`)

->Make sure to place the ~/.composer/vendor/bin directory in your PATH so the `studio` executable can be located by your system.
+> Make sure that the ~/.composer/vendor/bin directory is added to your PATH, so that the `studio` executable can be located by your system.

 Per project: `composer require --dev franzl/studio` (use as `vendor/bin/studio`)